 What to see in Cephalonia

-Cephalonia is also richly endowed with subterranean wonders, and the Melissani and Drogarati Caves are both exciting places to explore - Melissani's underground lake is strikingly beautiful and the enormous stalagmites and stalagtites of Drogarati are a must-see.
-For the energetic there is good hiking and horse riding on the island as well as various water sports.
+Cephalonia is also richly endowed with subterranean wonders.
+Melissani and Drogarati Caves are both exciting places to explore.
+Melissani's underground lake is strikingly beautiful, while Drogarati's enormous stalagmites and stalactites are a must-see.
+Cephalonia's hiking, horse riding and watersports scenes are good as well.

 The tiny island of Ithaca has a rich history, acting as the scenic backdrop for mythological epics like Homer's Odyssey.…

 Cephalonia's caves are popular attractions, each offering a unique experience.
 In Melissani, visitors are taken in boats…